-Welcome to the Religious Education Department
+Welcome to Religious Education

-Why learn RE?
+Why learn Religious Education?

 In the RE Department we aim to explore the meaning and purpose of life through the framework of key concepts within the major world religions.
 The skills acquired in RE will be useful for any further area of study that requires thinking and applying knowledge.
 It is particularly useful in jobs where students may work with people from different religious or cultural backgrounds.
 The evaluative skills gained will help students to argue a point whilst remaining sensitive to others.
 This is a valuable skill in all walks of life.
 A GCSE in Religious Studies is useful for all careers, but especially professions such as the police, retail, teaching, the law, the caring professions and the armed forces, in fact any profession that brings students into contact with other people.